dgraph-io/dgraph/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks for checking out our Polkadot Runtime Implementation!
-We're excited to hear and learn from you.
+Thank you for your interest in our implementation of the Polkadot Runtime Environment Implementation!
+We're excited to get to know you and work with you on gossamer.
+We've put together these guidelines to help you figure out how you can help us.

+At any point in this process feel free to reach out on [Discord](https://discord.gg/Xdc5xjE) with any questions or to say Hello :)

+# Getting Started

+Generally, it is important to have a basic understanding of Polkadot and the Polkadot Runtime Environment.
+Having a stronger  understanding will allow you to make more significant contributions.
+We've put together a list of resources that can help you develop this fundamental knowledge.

-We've put together the following guidelines to help you figure out where you can best be helpful.
-The Web3 foundation has a comprehensive collection of [Polkadot Resources](https://github.com/w3f/web3/blob/537a2518c24e96b05ceadd9f31348669e72b8841/docs/layer_1/platforms/polkadot.md) for both part-time and core contributors to the project in order to get up to speed.
+The Web3 Foundation has a [Polkadot Wiki](https://wiki.polkadot.network/docs/en/learn-introduction) that would help both part-time and core contributors to the project in order to get up to speed.
+Our [wiki](https://github.com/ChainSafe/gossamer/wiki) also has some helpful resources.

-Additionally, the [Polkadot Runtime Specification](https://research.web3.foundation/en/latest/web/viewer.html?file=../pdf/polkadot_re_spec.pdf) serves as the primary specification, however it is currently in its draft status so things may be subject to change.
+The [Polkadot Runtime Specification](https://research.web3.foundation/en/latest/_static/pdfview/viewer.html?file=../pdf/polkadot_re_spec.pdf) serves as our primary specification, however it is currently in its draft status so things may be subject to change.

-Feel free to fork our repo and start creating PR’s after assigning yourself to an issue of interest.
+One important thing distinction is that we are building the Polkadot Runtime Environment, not Polkadot itself.
+Given that, although a deep understanding of Polkadot is helpful, it's not critical to contribute to gossamer.
+To help understand how the Runtime Environment relates to Polkadot, check out this [talk that one of our team members gave at DotCon.](https://www.youtube.com/watch?v=nYkbYhM5Yfk)

 ## Contribution Steps

-**1. Set up gossamer following the instructions in README.md.**
+**1. Set up gossamer following the instructions our [README](https://github.com/ChainSafe/gossamer/blob/development/README.md).**

 **2. Fork the gossamer repo.**